Feature

 “Projects are often major vehicles for change.
 A project manager should strive to be an instrument of positive change,” says D’Mello, who also is an instructor within the Project Management: Strategy Essentials Certificate at the University of Chicago Professional Education (UCPE).

-UCPE’s online project management courses provides students with the essential technical and interpersonal skills they’ll need to master the theory and practice of project management today, and to readily adapt to a future in which project management will be elevated and transformed by Agile approaches and technologies such as AI.
+UCPE’s online project management courses provide students with the essential technical and interpersonal skills they’ll need to master the theory and practice of project management today, and to readily adapt to a future in which project management will be elevated and transformed by Agile approaches and technologies such as AI.
 In an elite research setting, students get direct experience using the latest tools and techniques as they consolidate their understanding of the strategic and operational aspects of project management.
 Not just test prep, but rather a full educational experience led by industry experts in a PMI-certified program, this project management certificate can take students to the top of their fields.
 Take the next step and register to one of our upcoming courses today.

 Additional Stories